 The City of Milwaukee collaborates with Milwaukee Public Schools to prioritize green infrastructure on schoolyards.
 Annually, $600,000 from the Milwaukee Metropolitan Sewerage District's (MMSD) Green Solutions fund is allocated to support green schoolyards projects and the schools' Sustainability Specialist position.
 Projects are completed in collaboration with the Green Schools Consortium of Milwaukee.

-The City of Milwaukee's Green Infrastructure GIS Tool is publicly available.
-Through open data sharing, the goal is to facilitate the advancement of green infrastructure planning in the City of Milwaukee, and ultimately, make the City more sustainable and resilient.
+The City of Milwaukee's Green Infrastructure Geographic Information Services (GIS) Tool is publicly available.
+Through open data sharing, the goal is to facilitate the advancement of green infrastructure planning in the City of Milwaukee, and, ultimately, make the City more sustainable and resilient.

 Note: The Green Infrastructure tool is listed under Map Applications and operates best with Internet Explorer.

 The City of Milwaukee finances stormwater management projects, including sewers, green infrastructure, and urban forestry, through a Stormwater Management Charge.
 Commercial property owners can receive a credit on this quarterly charge by adding green infrastructure to their property.
 This worksheet provides additional information and allows you to apply for a credit.

 The City has constructed two major bioretention facilities along Canal Street in the Menomonee Valley.
 The facilities remove contaminants from stormwater before the flows are discharged into the Menomonee River.

 City departments are directed to reduce the amount of stormwater runoff from City properties by 15% and encourage businesses and residents to do the same.
 The Public Works facility on 35th and Capital manages its stormwater on-site in an attractive pond.
 In 2007, the Department of Public Works installed a green roof on the municipal building at 809 N. Broadway.